sonv/Vevoicoinguon/28.typ

 = 28.
-Tết in the prisons of the Mỹ–ngụy
+Tết in the prisons of the Mỹ–Ngụy
 People often say: “A day in prison is like a thousand years outside.”

 I was arrested and imprisoned for exactly four years, four months, and ten days; and I was held in solitary confinement from beginning to end.